checkinto-io/checkinto-app/README.md

 The application automatically detects the group from the subdomain and constructs appropriate image paths at runtime.

+## Multi-Tenant Support Details

+### Data Isolation
+- **Complete tenant separation** - Each group maintains its own attendees, venues, and talent records
+- **Cross-group user support** - Same email address can register for events across different groups
+- **Secure routing** - Events are validated against both event ID and group profile name
+- **Database-level isolation** - All core tables include `group_id` foreign key constraints

+### Real-World Example
+A user with email `john@example.com` can:
+1. Register for `codingwithai.checkinto.io/082025` as "John Smith"
+2. Register for `seattle.checkinto.io/082025` as "J. Smith"
+3. Register for `vancouver.checkinto.io/082025` as "Johnny"

+Each group sees them as separate attendees with their own check-in history, while the system maintains proper isolation and prevents conflicts.

 ## Version History

+- **v1.3.0** - Complete multi-tenant architecture with data isolation and secure routing
+- **v1.2.0** - CSS consolidation and styling improvements
 - **v1.1.0** - Multi-tenant image folder restructure with group-based organization
 - **v1.0.0** - Production deployment with custom domain and full feature set
 - **v0.8.0** - Real-time raffle system implementation